devholdt/portfolio/src/content/projects/timesignature.md

 ---
 title: "Time/Signature"
-img: /assets/timesignature_home.png
+img: /assets/timesignature/timesignature_home.jpg
-img_alt: timesignature frontpage
+img_alt: timesignature front page
 description: |
   A website with blog posts about all things drumming.
 The blog posts is fetched using WordPress REST API.
 tags: